 » kWh » Kilowatt-Hour » A measurement of an EV’s energy – how much power (kilowatts) it can supply over a period of time (hours).

-» Level 1 Charging » The type of charging usually done at home.
+» Level 1 Charging » The type of charging usually done at home and overnight.
 In North America Level 1 Charging uses a typical 120-volt electrical outlet found in the home at between 8-20 amps.
 Level 1 charging is typically done with a portable charging cord.

 » Level 2 Charging » In North America, charges EVs at 240 volts using an installed Level 2 charger.
 Level 2 chargers are high current and need to be professionally installed so as to not cause unnecessary death.
-Level 2 Chargers can deliver faster charging times than Level 1 chargers, charging up to 80 amps.
-Portable Level 2 chargers are also available.
+Level 2 Chargers can deliver faster charging times than Level 1 chargers.
+As of January 2023, there are 50,821 public EV charging stations and 130,563 charging ports in the US.
+The vast majority of them are Level 2 Chargers.

-» Level 3 Charging » Also known as DC charging, the fastest method of charging EVs.
-Level 3 Chargers are not as wide-spread as they are expensive and require more power.
-Also charging your EV with Level 3 Chargers reduces the lifespan of the battery.
+» Level 3 Charging » Also known as DC fast charging, the fastest method of charging EVs.
+Level 3 Chargers are expensive to install and require lots more power.
+Also charging EVs with Level 3 Chargers is known to shorten the lifespan of the battery quicker than charging at slower speeds.
+(BTW, this applies to all rechargeable batteries)

 » Off Peak Charging » Charging an EV at off-peak hours.
 Some power utilities offer discounts for off-peak use.

-» PHEV » Plug-in Hybrid Electric Vehicle » Similar to HEV but with a bigger battery and electric motor.
-PHEV’s can be plugged into the power grid to recharge the battery.
+» PHEV » Plug-in Hybrid Electric Vehicle » Similar to HEV, with a bigger battery and electric motor.
+PHEV’s can be plugged into the power grid to recharge the battery and travel greater distances.
+Some jurisdictions have mandated larger batteries, tighter emissions, and a minimum of 50 miles to be considered as an PHEV.

 » Range » The distance an EV can travel on one full charge before the battery needs to be recharged.